Guide written by:

-These models are compact and can be easily fixed in place on a table or workbench.
+These models are compact and can be easily fixed in place on a table or bench.
 They are easy to use and don't take up a lot of space.
-This type of pillar drill is therefore suitable for woodworkers and DIYers working in relatively small spaces.
+This type of machine is therefore suitable for woodworkers and DIYers working in relatively small spaces.

 Floor-standing pillar drill

 Also known simply as 'floor drills', these models are best suited to professionals or skilled at-home workers who have a workshop big enough to accommodate a larger machine.
 These powerful tools offer a great drilling depth and are fixed in position on the ground.

 The design of the radial drill is fairly close to that of a benchtop model.
 The main difference is that these models allow you to adjust the distance between the chuck and the column (known as the 'throat depth').
 Radial drills are also suitable for drilling far from the edge of a workpiece.